Plan9-Archive/antshill/doc/livecd.md

 * Install process adds a password to plan9.ini to setup remote access

 The only additional step in the installer, pwsetup, either adds a value to plan9.ini to provide a password for access to the independent admin namespace.
 This option does not set up a full authsrv/keyfs system, it just adds the password to factotum for hostowner access on port 17060 or the standard namespace on port 17019.
 There is also an option to configure the system as a full cpu/auth server which means no gui/rio by default.
+IMPORTANT: make sure to enter "glenda" at the "authid:" prompt if you are configuring as an authserver, or it botches the whole install.
 The cpu option also means that the console shell is running in the boot/admin namespace.
 You can start rio with the command

 	gui